-If a business has an aggregated turnover of \$1 billion or more (for income tax purposes), the 50 per cent or more GST turnover test will apply to each business connected with or affiliated with that business.
-If the business has an aggregated turnover of less than \$1 billion, the 30 per cent or more GST turnover test is applied to each business connected with or affiliated with that business.
-Individual businesses within corporate group may be eligible for the JobKeeper payment while other businesses in the group may not be eligible.
+If a business has an aggregated turnover of more than \$1 billion (for income tax purposes), the 50 per cent or more GST turnover test will apply to each business connected with or affiliated with that business.
+If the business has an aggregated turnover of \$1 billion or less, the 30 per cent or more GST turnover test is applied to each business connected with or affiliated with that business.
+Individual businesses within a corporate group may be eligible for the JobKeeper Payment while other businesses in the group may not be eligible.